 The Strategy identifies a core program of opportunities with sets of key recommendations, informed by a Public Art Research Paper, national and international benchmarking research, and a stakeholder consultation process involving more than 300 community members.
 A Management section outlines professional best practice.
-A set of action plans, based on the Strategy objectives, set out implementation over an eight-year period in a supplementary report.
+An Implementation Framework, with actions aligned to the Strategy objectives, will be developed to guide delivery of the Strategy over an eight year period.